migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+ 2024-01-26 Fri: Testing `revert` command functionality found some issues, so now we don't try to restore state from partially valid data, only remove it.
+It was already tested by Soph and merged.
+Currently devnet is fully decentrialized, and doesn't contain internal validators, but it still require small improvements like additional logs and fixes for found issues.

+---

 2024-01-22 Mon: This week i fixed bugs on devnet with concurrent map access and block insertion.
 In collaboration with Diego, we successfully launched the devnet with external validators.

 ---